MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

    > [!NOTE]
    > If there are more than one environment, you need to select the environment you want to preview.

-The following steps help to preview manifest file by using **Zip Teams metadata package** option in remote environment:
+To preview manifest file by selecting **Zip Teams metadata package** in remote environment:

 1. Select `manifest.template.json` file.

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/select-manifest-json.png" alt-text="Screenshot is an example of showing the selection of manifest.template.json.":::

-1. Select the **Teams Toolkit** :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG"::: icon in the Visual Studio Code Activity Bar.
+1. Select the **Teams Toolkit** :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG"::: icon in the Visual Studio Code **Activity Bar**.

 1. Select **Zip Teams metadata package** under **DEPLOYMENT**.